On this page

 some regions don't support free clusters (

-Due to their higher cost, regions marked by an asterisk () in the following table should only be used as a secondary disaster recovery (DR) region in a multi-region cluster if necessary.
+We recommend that you use the regions marked by an asterisk () in the following table as a secondary disaster recovery (DR) region only in a multi-region cluster because these regions cost higher than the other regions in the table.

 Each Atlas cluster tier comes with a default set of resources.
 Atlas provides the following resource configuration options: